College School Codes

-Because schools use the FAFSA to make their own financial aid decisions, a copy of your form must go to the individual schools as well as the federal government.
+Because schools use the nationally recognized Free Application for Federal Student Aid (FAFSA) form to make their own financial aid decisions, a copy of your form must go to the individual schools as well as the federal government.
 In order to prevent students from having to fill out and submit a new form for every institution, the Department of Education will automatically submit a copy to up to ten schools for you.

 After you've selected the correct school year, enter the state in which your college resides and click 'Search'.
 If you come up with too many results to sort through, try narrowing it by the optional 'City' field.
 You can also enter the school's name, but because the federal database may use a slightly different version of the name than you do, this can often result in narrowing the search results too far.
 You may also find that there are multiple codes for your school for different programs or departments.
 If this comes up, be sure to select the one that most closely matches your field.

 You'll need to run the search again for each school.
 Write down the school codes as you find them so that you can enter them on your FAFSA.
 If you choose to fill out the form online, you'll find that the school code search is integrated into the online system.